scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 val x = add(1, 2)   // 3
 ```

 The Scala collections classes have dozens of built-in methods.
-Here are a few examples of how to call their methods:
+These examples show how to call them:

 ```scala
 val x = List(1,2,3)